jaspector

 Pennsylvania UCC triggers apply for construction, enlargement, alteration, regulated repairs, demolition, occupancy changes, and regulated systems

-Typical processing time is State UCC review periods generally govern PMCA review timing for complete UCC applications.
+Building permit processing times in Bendersville Borough, PA typically run State UCC review periods generally govern PMCA review timing for complete UCC applications.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Bendersville Borough, PA.
 The following work is generally exempt: State UCC exemption list applies; no borough-specific exempt-work page was located.
+When in doubt, confirm with the local building department before starting work.